 • use of third parties to carry cash, deposit, or withdraw funds.

-Find out how you can access online learning on anti-money laundering and counter terrorism financing now.
+Find out how you can access online learning on anti-money laundering and counter-terrorism financing now.

-Sentrient provide an online AML and CTF course that enables a Reporting Entity to deliver robust training for its staff that has been legally endorsed and covers legislation for all states and territories in Australia.
+Sentrient provides an online AML and CTF course that enables a Reporting Entity to deliver robust training for its staff that has been legally endorsed and covers legislation for all states and territories in Australia.

 Recommended Reading: